 What are Short-Term Disability Benefits in Ontario?

-It is important to understand the different types of disability benefits available to a person who suffers a chronic illness, disease, disorder, or injury that prevents him or her from being able to work in order to understand short-term disability benefits.
+In order to understand short-term disability benefits, it is important to understand the different types of disability benefits available to a person who suffers from a chronic illness, disease, disorder, or injury that prevents him or her from working.

 Firstly, there are government plans that provide disability benefits, such as the Canadian pension plan (CPP), the Québec pension plan, unemployment insurance, and workers’ compensation (WSIB) plans.
 These plans offer limited financial protection as part of Canada’s Social Security benefits.